Significant Disproportionality Frequently Asked Questions (FAQ)

 Back to Top

-Can districts appeal their disproportionality data?
+Can districts and community schools appeal their disproportionality data?

 All documents and submission deadlines will be linked within the Special Education Profile.